turingschool/front-end-curriculum/lessons/module-3/redux-sagas.md

 // then run the saga (we haven't learned what mySaga is yet, do worry, we will) sagaMiddleware.run(mySaga)
 ```

-### What Is Redux-Saga

-Redux-Saga is a library that makes performing in-between events easier in a React/Redux application.
-Similar to `redux-thunk`, `redux-saga` gets added to your Redux store right when it is created.
-Remember that this is when the `applyMiddlware()` function gets called, at which time you pass in an array of middleware, which now includes `redux-saga`.

 ### Setting Up Additional Dependencies